tari-project/tari/RFC/src/RFC-0340_VNConsensusOverview.md

 a new node to the state history graph (I'm calling it a state history graph to avoid naming confusion, but it's really a blockchain).
 It composes a message containing the new proposal, and broadcasts it to the other replicas.

-Replicas, on receipt on the proposal, decide whether the proposal is valid, both from a protocol point of view (i.e. did the leader provide a well-formed proposal) as well as whether they agree on the new state (e.g. by executing the instructions as given and comparing the resulting state with that of the proposal).
-If there is agreement, they vote on the proposal by signing it, and send their partial signature back to the leader.
+Replicas, on receipt of the proposal, decide whether the proposal is valid, both from a protocol point of view (i.e. did the leader provide a well-formed proposal) as well as whether they agree on the new state (e.g. by executing the instructions as given and comparing the resulting state with that of the proposal).
+If there is agreement, they vote on the proposal by signing it, and sending their partial signature back to the leader.

 When the leader has received a super-majority of votes, it sends a message back to the replicas with the (aggregated) set of signatures.